justinkhiga/basic_data_manipulation/README.md

 # basic_data_manipulation
-THis is a portfolio project demonstrating some basic data manipulation/summarization and visualization.
+This is a portfolio project demonstrating some basic data manipulation/summarization and visualization.
+The project utilizes the "mpg" dataset available from the ggplot2 package in R.

 I have also included some statistical descriptives, which can further be utilized for regression analysis.